Swift Programming Language

 - Concise and fast iteration over a range or collection

-- Structs that support methods, extensions, and protocols
+- Structs and Classes that support methods, extensions, and protocols

 - Functional programming patterns, e.g., map and filter